 We recommend to use Relative Deflection for this particular case.
 You can test it in game and figure out what combo would be better for you personally.

-Zone shape permits to define the shape of the High zone on mouse.
+Zone shape permits you to define the shape of the High zone on mouse.

-Direction drop-down list permits to choose the direction where to assign the mappings to.
+Direction drop-down list permits choosing the direction where to assign the mappings to.
 You can assign one mapping to all 4 directions, or pick each of them and bind mapping to them separately.